Skip to main content

 Late ADD - After the first week of school, you may still add a class if you have instructor permission up until the end of the second week of school.

-Late DROP - After the first week of school, you may still drop a class with permission of your Academic Advisor but please know there will be a $10 drop fee per class.
+Late DROP - After the first week of school, you may still drop a class with permission of your academic advisor but please know there will be a $10 drop fee per class.
 Please check the Academic Calendar for the last day to drop courses.

 • The Registrars Office assigns all students an enrollment appointment based on the number of credits they have completed.
 This appointment is the date students can begin adding classes to any given semester/term.